Lifetime Value to Cost of Acquisition Ratio (LTV/CAC)

 The Lifetime Value to Cost of Acquisition (LTV/CAC) Ratio tells you if the theoretical lifetime revenue you get from a customer is higher or lower than the sales and marketing costs needed to acquire that customer.Alternate names: Customer Lifetime Value over Customer Acquisition Cost Ratio, CLTV/CAC Ratio

-How to calculate Lifetime Value to Cost of Acquisition Ratio
+Start tracking your Lifetime Value to Cost of Acquisition Ratio data

 What is a good Lifetime Value to Cost of Acquisition Ratio benchmark?